quityQ/bachelor/diary.md

 # 03.05.
 Today I started with the idea I had for the forest model.
 This gave me an overfitted model, I think it's just difficult to resample the data I have.
 I will do some administrative work today (create the reports) and then start with writing the thesis using the results I have.

+# 05.05.
+I continued with the thesis.
+I finished with the theoretical background part,

+# 06.05.
+I continued with the thesis.
+I finished up writing about the models I've used, and continued to write about the data and the processes around it.

+# 09.05.
+In the mornign I finished writing about the tools/and methods used.
+I'll continues with the explanation of the evaluation methods.
+Then I can start with descriing the results
+I managed to finally start with describing the analysis.
+Will continue tomorrow